-- Descovy: Emtricitabine and tenofovir - Dovato: Dolutegravir and lamivudine - Epzicom: Abacavir and lamivudine - Evotaz: Atazanavir and cobicistat - Genvoya: Elvitegravir, cobicistat, emtricitabine, and tenofovir - Juluca: Dolutegravir and rilpivirine - Kaletra: Lopinavir and ritonavir - Odefsey: Emtricitabine, rilpivirine, and tenofovir - Prezcobix: Darunavir and cobicistat - Stribild: Elvitegravir, cobicistat, emtricitabine, and tenofovir - Symfi: Efavirenz, lamivudine, and tenofovir disoproxil fumarate - Symfi Lo: Efavirenz, lamivudine, and tenofovir disoproxil fumarate - Symtuza: Darunavir, cobicistat, emtricitabine, and tenofovir alafenamide - Triumeq: Abacavir, dolutegravir, and lamivudine - Trizivir: Abacavir, lamivudine, and zidovudine - Truvada: Emtricitabine and tenofovir
+- Descovy: Emtricitabine and tenofovir - Dovato: Dolutegravir and lamivudine

+- Epzicom: Abacavir and lamivudine - Evotaz: Atazanavir and cobicistat - Genvoya: Elvitegravir, cobicistat, emtricitabine, and tenofovir - Juluca: Dolutegravir and rilpivirine - Kaletra: Lopinavir and ritonavir - Odefsey: Emtricitabine, rilpivirine, and tenofovir - Prezcobix: Darunavir and cobicistat - Stribild: Elvitegravir, cobicistat, emtricitabine, and tenofovir - Symfi: Efavirenz, lamivudine, and tenofovir disoproxil fumarate - Symfi Lo: Efavirenz, lamivudine, and tenofovir disoproxil fumarate - Symtuza: Darunavir, cobicistat, emtricitabine, and tenofovir alafenamide - Triumeq: Abacavir, dolutegravir, and lamivudine - Triumeq PD: Abacavir, dolutegravir, and lamivudine - Trizivir: Abacavir, lamivudine, and zidovudine - Truvada: Emtricitabine and tenofovir

-In 2021, the FDA approved the first monthly injectable cART-Cabenuva (cabotegravir/rilpivirine) [52].
-This monthly injectable is an optional regimen to replace a current ART regimen in patients who are virologically suppressed on a stable regimen with no history of treatment failure and with no known HIV resistance to either cabotegravir or rilpivirine.
+In 2021, the FDA approved the first monthly injectable cART-Cabenuva (cabotegravir/rilpivirine), and in 2022, it was approved for bimonthly use [52; 84].
+This monthly or bimonthly injectable is an optional regimen to replace a current ART regimen in patients who are virologically suppressed on a stable regimen with no history of treatment failure and with no known HIV resistance to either cabotegravir or rilpivirine.
 This regimen is intended to improve compliance and quality of life for patients who have achieved control of HIV on daily oral therapy.
 Prior to initiating injectable therapy, oral therapy with cabotegravir/rilpivirine is started to ensure the agents are well-tolerated.